 She talks to us about how her part-time blog turned into her full-time career!
 Read on.

-Many businesses don’t have a custom (“vanity”) URL set up for their Facebook page.
-It only takes a minute and it makes your page look so much better (and gives you a shorter, nicer URL to share!), so if you haven’t set it up yet, do it right now.
+It only takes a minute and it makes your page look so much better (and gives you a shorter, nicer URL to share), so if you haven’t set it up yet, do it right now.

-Step one: Click on Edit Facebook Page and then on Update Info.
+Step one: Click on Edit Facebook Page and then on Update Page Info.

 In the last six months, I’ve reviewed over 30 business websites with a view to helping these businesses figure out how they can make their marketing more effective.
 Especially if you are a small services business — you provide software development services, or you’re a trainer or consultant or plumber — it can be difficult to figure out what goes on your website.
 Especially if you’re a consultant or freelancer, where does your personality end and your business begin?